 - All of Action 1 & 2

-- Tell Congress we need stronger regulations on commercial farming practices and pesticide use.
-Write or call your state congresspeople.
+- Tell Congress we need increased regulations on commercial farming practices and pesticide use.

 - Write a letter to the EPA, asking for revisions in current water quality regulations.